cidit/haptgp/README.md

 ## Using this project

 This project uses [uv](https://docs.astral.sh/uv/).
 It shouldnt be required, but if you don't use it, your mileage may vary.
-Tt also expects you to have `rsync` installed on your machine to syncrhonize the code on the pi without leaving your git credentials on it.
+It also expects you to have `rsync` installed on your machine to syncrhonize the code on the pi without leaving your git credentials on it.

 ## workflow commands